Prepayment Penalty Clause Form

 -

-What is a prepayment clause without penalty?
+What is an example of a prepayment penalty?

 Get more for Prepayment Penalty Clause